OnkelTem/lingua-com-fetcher/README.md

 Options:
       --help     Show help                                             [boolean]
-      --version  Show version number                                   [boolean] -s, --secret   Path to the file with your Lingua.com credentials.
+      --version  Show version number                                   [boolean]
+      --select   Select what type of files to download.
+If omitted, then all files.                   [array] [choices: "txt", "pdf", "mp3"] -s, --secret   Path to the file with your Lingua.com credentials.
                                     [string] [default: "lingua-com-secret.json"]
       --dryRun   Don't write anything, only show what's gonna be done